ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_azure.md

 For Azure Arm based instance deployment, the Terraform configuration is broken into three files: `providers.tf`, `variables.tf` and `main.tf`.
 Here you are creating 2 instances.

-Add the following code in `providers.tf` file to configure Terraform to communicate with Azure.
+Add the following code in `providers.tf` file to configure Terraform to communicate with Azure:

 ```console
 terraform {